Battle of Tjiater Pass: Battle

 On 6 March, the Japanese initially assessed that the defensive line was held by some 3,000 soldiers with a number of guns, but after the interrogation of a captured prisoner of war they found out that the defenders were considerably less than their assessment.
 The Japanese themselves had around 1,000 men in the pass, and still had an advantage in mortars and armor.
 There were also a large number of Japanese air raids, with hundreds of bombs being dropped, destroying vehicles and eroding Dutch morale.
 The initial infantry attacks on 6 March were launched against the western section of the defensive line at around 5:30 AM, which was initially repelled, and so was a second assault which was launched following an air raid.
 Japanese commanders, however, followed with a third wave supported by mortar fire and three tanks, which was successful in breaking the two infantry companies holding the section under attack.
 During the attacks, the Japanese had taken advantage of a thick fog in order to surprise the defenders.
-Between 30 to 50 were killed in combat from the two companies, and a further 75 were captured and massacred by the Japanese, leaving just six survivors.
+Between 30 and 50 were killed in combat from the two companies, and a further 75 were captured and massacred by the Japanese, leaving just six survivors.
 Later tallying in 1948 calculated 120 soldiers killed from the two companies from both combat and the massacre.
 Around midday, forward Japanese patrols had exchanged some machine gun fire with soldiers in the unfinished fortifications.
 In the afternoon, the Japanese had managed to outflank the defenses, launching an attack against the defenders which was pushed back by a Dutch counterattack.
 However, de Veer was killed in the counterattack and the fortifications were evacuated after the assault was repelled, and the remaining defenders were ordered to withdraw to Lembang.

 Once the positions were captured, the Japanese were in control of the ridgeline of the mountain pass, and the Dutch forces were left in poor reserve defenses.
 Fighting on 7 March largely consisted of Japanese mopping-up operations, eliminating Dutch units close to the ridgeline.
 Japanese soldiers also continued to move towards Lembang, though their advance was halted at a destroyed bridge for some time.
 After some more fighting, the units in Lembang began to further retreat towards Bandung.